talaygh/Gett-Failed-Orders/README.md

-# Gett Failed Orders - Refactored
+# Gett Failed Orders: Refactored
 ## Exploratory Analysis: Investigate some matching metrics for orders that did not completed successfully, i.e., the customer didn't end up getting a car.